Announcing a new Meetup for The Denver Book Club!

 When: Thursday, March 25,[masked]:00 PM

 Denver, CO 80204

 As with all of our book selections, you can find the selection at most libraries and used book stores.
 Of course, the author naturally will thank you for buying the book new.
-For Amazon information, click here: Stop-Time: A Memoir
+For Amazon information, click here: Zen and the Art of Motorcycle Maintenance

 As ever, you do not need to read all or any of the book to participate in our lively discussion.
 We ask $3 at the door to cover Press Club usage and our Meetup.com fee.
-No one will be turned away.Adapted from an Amazon.com Review
+No one will be turned away.From Amazon.com Review

 " function on the website.
 And please nominate books for future club selections by using our mailing list or by contacting Frances directly.
 OUR REGULAR MEETUP LOCATION:The Denver Press Club

 has offered us the use of their historic facility in downtown Denver for our meetups.
 By group decision, we meet the FOURTH THURSDAY OF EVERY MONTH.
 As our Thanks, please patronize the establishment.
 The Press Club restaurant and bar opens at 5 PM, in case you wish to come early for dinner and possibly meet fellow readers or some of Denver's top journalists.
 We start our meeting at 7 PM.
 We're usually done by 8:30.

 The oldest continuously operating press club in North America, the Denver Press Club is at 1330 Glenarm Place (across from the Denver Athletic Club).
 Parking:

 There are a few spaces behind the building in the alley and a few more angle-in spaces on the north side of the building between the Press Club and the Colorado Press Association (free after 5 PM).
 If these are full, there are on-street parking meters and parking lots on each corner of the block (avoid the monthly parking spaces directly south of the building, however).
 The parking lot on the south corner is less expensive than the parking lot on the north corner.SEE YOU on Thursday, March 25!